MichaelTMiyoshi/MichaelTMiyoshi/README.md

 I have used Visual Studio Community for years in my classroom.
 When we went to most students using their student laptops, this became cumbersome.
 After all, just to code and run C# programs required 8 GB of hard drive space and lots of time to install.
 To help alleviate some of that space and time requirement, I decided (with the help of my friend and classroom volunteer, Mike) to bite the bullet and migrate to Visual Studio Code (VS Code).
 VS Code installs quickly and it even has a great way to set things up so that all the students have the same setup.
 If you are in my classroom, you should be set up already.
 If not, you can downloade VS Code, then import the profile.
 It is a simple process.
 And best of all, it is light and quick.
 Oh.
 And it is free too.

+Note:  I have not quite made the jump to VS Code.
+So I have both Visual Studio Community and Visual Studio Code set up in my classroom.
+I will work to get better at VS Code, but at I will work with both until I am more comfortable.
+Students can use either.
+If I was starting out now, I would probably use VS Code.
+It puts a lot less clutter on your hard drive.

 * [Download VS Code](https://code.visualstudio.com/download)  Note: There are little buttons next to descriptive words.
 If you would like to install VS Code for everybody on your computer, use the system installer (Windows) for your OS.
 If you just want to install it for yourself on your own user profile, you can just hit the proper OS button.
 * Set up the VS Code [Profile](https://gist.github.com/MichaelTMiyoshi/98b5f40cd67b28152b80e2c80684f8dc)